siirikankare/Web-map-siirikankare/README.md

 # Web-map-siirikankare
-The map shows Tanzania Forest Reserves (2020) and National Parks (2016).
+The web map shows Tanzania Forest Reserves (2020) and National Parks (2016).
 The map is available at: https://siirikankare.github.io/Web-map-siirikankare/